Skip to Main Content

 Quick Tips

 Secondary sources collect, condense, and interpret the law.
-They're a great place to start when you don't even know where to begin.
+They're a great place to start when you don't know where to begin.
 Use the index, table of contents, or search box to locate a topic.
 Then, read the entry to learn about that area and find links to primary authority (statutes, regulations, cases, etc.).

 Encyclopedias